Chicago Rear-End Accident Lawyer

 What Is the Statute of Limitations for Car Accident Claims?

-In Illinois, the statute of limitations for car accident claims is generally two years from the date of the accident for personal injury claims.
-Although exceptions apply to some cases, failing to file a claim within these time frames typically results in the loss of the right to pursue legal action for damages.
+In Illinois, the statute of limitations for car accident claims is generally two years from the date of the accident.
+Exceptions apply to some cases.
+Failing to file a claim by the deadline will cost you the right to pursue legal action for damages.

 Do I Need a Lawyer for a Rear-End Accident Claim?